 3. Tax bills can reduce your gains

-Tax relief on mortgage interest is being scaled back from next year, which means that higher-rate taxpayers will lose out – and don’t forget that, when you sell your property, you’ll probably have to pay capital gains tax as well.
+And don’t forget that, when you sell your property, you’ll probably have to pay capital gains tax as well.

 4. Being a landlord comes with responsibilities

 As a landlord, you’ll be responsible for keeping your property in decent repair and dealing with any problems your tenants face.
 This includes making sure you have working smoke alarms and carbon monoxide alarms, making sure gas and electrical equipment is safe and protecting your tenant's deposit in a government-approved system.